Analysis | Trump’s ABC News town hall: Four Pinocchios, over and over again

 “We’re very close to having the vaccine.
 If you want to know the truth, the previous administration would have taken perhaps years to have a vaccine because of the FDA and all the approvals, and we’re within weeks of getting it.
 You know, could be three weeks, four weeks, but we think we have it.”

-Most experts believe a scientifically credible vaccine will not be available until at least early in 2021, and vaccine manufacturers insist they will not be rushed for political considerations.
+Most experts believe a scientifically credible vaccine for the novel coronavirus will not be available until at least early 2021, and vaccine manufacturers insist they will not be rushed for political considerations.
 In any case, it will take months to make a safe vaccine available to most Americans.
+Trump has no basis to claim the Obama administration would have been slower, given how poorly the Trump administration ramped up coronavirus testing.

 “If you look at what we’ve done compared to other countries, with the excess mortality, the excess mortality rate, we’ve done very, very well.”